ryceg/wedding/index.md

 layout: about
 title: Welcome
 description: >
-  Welcome!
   Rather than print a long URL on the invitations, we figured we'd put all the need-to-know information here.
 # cover: true
 hide_last_modified: true
 ---